lodexinc/system-client-quickstart/README.md

 The system running in node will be then imported in [System Designer](https://system-designer.github.io).

-All your modifications to the current system in [System Designer](https://system-designer.github.io) will be injected into web page.
+All your modifications to the current system in [System Designer](https://system-designer.github.io) will be injected into the web page.

 ## Licence